ai-misinformation-hackathon-2023/main/README.md

 In our testing, the bot is effective in combating common forms of misinformation rampant on the internet, such as political slander, conspiracy theories, or misunderstanding of simple, popular scientific facts.

-However, it should be noted that the bot may not perform correctly when it comes to mathematical calculations, strictly logical deduction/induction, or scientific knowledge not usually present in popular media (a weakness of all GPT services).
+However, it should be noted that the bot may not perform correctly when it comes to mathematical calculations, strictly logical deduction/induction, or scientific knowledge not usually present in popular media (a weakness of all GPT services since no actual "calculations" are performed).
 For example, it may respond incorrectly to "1 + 1 = 3".

 ## License